ta4j/ta4j-wiki/Serialization-and-Named-Shorthand.md

 Add a formatter when you also want `toExpression(...)` or `toCompactJson(...)` to emit your alias.
 Without a formatter, the alias is still valid for input.

+If an indicator alias may be used inside numeric comparison rules such as `Over(...)`, `Under(...)`, `CrossedUp(...)`, or `CrossedDown(...)`, it must rebuild an indicator whose runtime values are `Num`.
+Boolean indicators belong behind boolean-aware rules such as `BooleanIndicatorRule`; v2 strategy parsing rejects non-numeric indicator aliases at the rule argument that used them.

 To make application defaults automatic, implement `NamedAssetProvider` and register it with Java `ServiceLoader`:

 ```text